2023 Best Mechanic & Repair Technologies Schools in Texas

 Mechanic & Repair Technologies majors at Aviation Institute of Maintenance - Dallas take out an average of $28,885 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $149.

-Out of the 26 schools in Texas that were part of this year’s ranking, Universal Technical Institute - Houston landed the # 2 spot on the list.
-Located in the city of Houston, UTI Houston is a private for-profit college with a small student population.
+A rank of #2 on this year’s list means Universal Technical Institute - Houston is a great place for mechanic and repair technologies students.
+Located in the city of Houston, UTI Houston is a private for-profit school with a small student population.

 After completing their degree, mechanic and repair technologies graduates from UTI Houston carry an average student debtload of $16,679.
 This translates to an average monthly loan payment of $199, based on a 10-year repayment plan.